UtrechtUniversity/galaxy-tools-ibridges/README.md

-# Galaxy Project tools module for downloading from, uploading to, and browsing iRODS
+# Galaxy Project tool module for downloading from, uploading to, and browsing iRODS

-__iBridges download from iRODS__ is a Galaxy tool that facilitates downloading of objects (files) and collections (folders) from iRODS.

-__iBridges upload to iRODS__ is a Galaxy tool that facilitates uploading Galaxy files and collections to iRODS.

-__iBridges browser for iRODS__ is an interactive Galaxy tool that allows users to browse through an iRODS instance to locate objects and collections, and select them for use in a Galaxy workflow.

-The tools are named for [iBridges](https://github.com/UtrechtUniversity/iBridges), the client used for interaction with iRODS.

-## What it does
-### iBridges download from iRODS
+This Galaxy Project tool module contains three tools:

-Tool for downloading files and folders from iRODS into a Galaxy collection.
++ __iBridges download from iRODS__ , a Galaxy tool for downloading files and folders from iRODS into a Galaxy collection.
 Takes paths to one or more files (dataobjects), one or more folders (collections), or a combination, and downloads all files into the same Galaxy collection.

-### iBridges upload to iRODS
-Tool for uploading files or collections from Galaxy into an iRODS folder.
++ __iBridges upload to iRODS__, a Galaxy Tool for uploading files or collections from Galaxy into an iRODS folder.

-### iBridges browser for iRODS
-iBridges browser launches as a [Galaxy Interactive Tool](https://training.galaxyproject.org/training-material/topics/admin/tutorials/interactive-tools/tutorial.html) that allows the user to browse the objects and collections in the iRODS instance through a web interface.
++ __iBridges browser for iRODS__ , an Galaxy tool that allows users to browse through an iRODS instance to locate objects and collections, and select them for use in a Galaxy workflow.
+The tool launches as a [Galaxy Interactive Tool](https://training.galaxyproject.org/training-material/topics/admin/tutorials/interactive-tools/tutorial.html), allowing the user to browse an iRODS instance through a separate web interface.

+The tools are named for [iBridges](https://github.com/UtrechtUniversity/iBridges), the library used for interacting with iRODS.

 ## Installation
 The three tools are available in the Galaxy Toolshed as a single module called 'ibridges' ([Toolshed link](https://toolshed.g2.bx.psu.edu/repository?repository_id=3976454f355048d6)), and can be installed in a running Galaxy instance via _Admin > Tool Management > Install and Uninstall_ (search for 'ibridges').

-Currenly the tools can work with only one iRODS instance per installation.
+Currenly the tools work with only one iRODS instance per Galaxy installation.

 ## Galaxy configuration
 ### Changes to `user_preferences_extra_conf.yml`